SNAP Benefits in Alabama: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Using your EBT card is simple.
-At checkout, you just swipe or insert your card into the card reader and enter your Personal Identification Number (PIN).
-The purchase amount is then deducted from your SNAP account balance, just like with a debit card transaction.
+At the checkout of an approved store, you just swipe your card and enter your private Personal Identification Number (PIN).
+The purchase amount is then deducted from your SNAP balance.

 What Can You Buy with SNAP Benefits?